dotchain/vdom/README.md

 This allows a component to return a fragment when it is rendered without resorting to container divs.

+#### Static HTML content

+It is possible to inject static HTML content at any node by using `{htmlUnsafe: "<svg ...></svg>"}`

+This is useful for injecting SVG icons for example.
+The injected HTML is expected to be a single node though and not a fragment.

+These nodes are replaced if there is any change in the html -- there is no attempt to be smart and reuse nodes in this case.

 ## API

 A new instance of a reconciler can be created like so: